lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Two baroque guitars (copies of instruments originally made in Cremona in 1700, and Paris in 1641) and a fluted-back vihuela.

-The composite image above shows a copy made in early 2004 of the 1700 Stradivari guitar (made for Gary Boye) alongside a copy of the 1641 Voboam guitar we made several years ago; the same Strad guitar is also shown in the upper part of the image next to one of the recent fluted-back vihuelas tuned in a'.
+The composite image above shows a copy made in early 2004 of the 1700 Stradivari guitar (made for baroque guitar expert Gary Boye) alongside a copy of the 1641 Voboam guitar we made several years ago – since sold to Keith Richards (yes, that one); the same Strad guitar is also shown in the upper part of the image next to one of the recent fluted-back vihuelas tuned in a'.
 The Voboam guitar and the vihuela are kept here in the workshop as part of our collection of instruments, and are of course available for visiting players to try.

 Working from original instruments: